michaelKurowski/univalence-mappers/README.md

 `{firstName: firstName, lastName: surname, emailAddress: email} // PrettyCustomerRecord`

-We define a function that handles only one of these, but thanks to the framework represented in this proof of concept it can handle each of these types equally as well. i.e.:
+We define a function that handles only one of these, but thanks to the system that's represented in this proof of concept, it can handle each of these types equally as well. i.e.:
 ```
 const swapSurnameWithName = (customerArr: CustomerArr) => {